augchan42/augchan42.github.io/_posts/2025-01-17-Brainstorming a Novel Theory with AI.md

   - zenodo
 ---

+**Abstract:**
+This post explores the journey of using AI to brainstorm a novel theory: leveraging the I-Ching's King Wen sequence as a potential framework for self-directed learning in Artificial General Intelligence (AGI).
+It details the iterative questioning process that led to the theory, key insights into how the sequence might embody advanced learning principles, and the potential implications for AGI development, linking to a resulting research paper.

+**Estimated reading time:** _5 minutes_

 # The I-Ching as a Framework for Self-Directed AGI Learning: A Journey Through Questions

 ## The Questions That Led to Discovery